 - DSM-V or ICD-10 diagnosis with information outlining the duration, severity, treatment and expected prognosis of the condition

 - A description of how the disability impacts engagement in day to day activities as related to life at college

 - Names of any medications and potential side effect

 - Suggested accommodations

-Accommodations are determined based on documentation content, Student’s self-report and DSC’s evaluation at intake.
+Accommodations are determined based on documentation content, student’s self-report and the DSC’s evaluation at the initial appointment.
 Once determined, accommodations remain in place for the duration of a student’s tenure at USM.
 Students who experience changes in their disability and accommodation needs should contact DSC to schedule a follow up appointment.
 Please refer to the Disability Documentation Handout to view examples of appropriate documentation.

 Please contact the DSC with any questions or feedback.
 The DSC is open Monday through Friday 8:00 a.m. - 4:30 p.m.; phone (207) 780-4706 or email us.